peernow/SWV_Nature_Geoscience/README.md

 3) ridge_train_on_obs_predict_cmip4xco2.ipynb

 In this notebook, we first train ridge regressions on 150 pairs of reanalysis/SWOOSH data (3 reanalyses x 50 SWOOSH realisations).
-Afterwards, we calculate stratospheric water vapour changes per degree global warming for
+Afterwards, we calculate stratospheric water vapour (SWV) changes per degree global warming for

 (a) abrupt-4xCO2 for each CMIP model
 (b) the CMIP-model consistent predictions using functions trained on each model's historical period data (validation of predictive skill under 4xCO2 forcing)